dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 With task stealing, it is hard to lay out an exact timing of tasks during execution in advance, because it depends on real-time latency and interleaving of validation and execution tasks.
 Below is a possible execution of S-2 over B with four threads.

 * Possible time steps S-2 goes through with four threads:
-  1. parallel execution of 1,2,3,4; validation of 2,3,4 fail; `nextValidation` set to 3
+  1. parallel execution of TX1,TX2,TX3,TX4; validation of TX2,TX3,TX4 fail; `nextValidation` set to 3
-  2. parallel execution of 2,3,4,5; validation of 2,4 succeed, 3,5 fail; `nextValidation` set to 4
+  2. parallel execution of TX2,TX3,TX4,TX5; validation of TX3,TX5 fail; `nextValidation` set to 4
-  3. parallel execution of 3,5,6,7; validation of 5 succeeds 6,7 fail; `nextValidation` set to 7
+  3. parallel execution of TX3,TX5,TX6,TX7; validation of TX6,TX7 fail; `nextValidation` set to 7
-  4. parallel execution of 6,7,8,9; validation of 7 succeeds, 8,9 fail; `nextValidation` set to 9
+  4. parallel execution of TX6,TX7,TX8,TX9; validation of TX8,TX9 fail; `nextValidation` set to 9
-  5. parallel execution of 8,9,10; validation of 8,10 succeed, 9 fails; `nextValidation` set to 9
+  5. parallel execution of TX8,TX9,TX10; validation of TX9 fails; `nextValidation` set to 9
-  6. parallel execution of 9; validation of 9,10 succeed
+  6. parallel execution of TX9; all validations succeed

 Despite the high-contention B scenario, this (possible) processing of B is better than S-1 because only TX3, TX9 fail validation and re-execute twice, the rest of the transactions re-execute at most once.